gsouf/zero-table/README.md

 ZeroTable was built to be super configurable.
 But some default options are provided to allow quick start with the library

 As a starting point, you want to include ``jquery``, and the files ``build/zerotable.min.js`` and ``build/zerotable.min.css``.

-The following sample will give youthe most basic example of the library :
+The following sample will give you the most basic example of the library :

 ```html